jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 10 | STAT | Regression test statistic
 11 | P | P value

-\* may be required to take from the PLINK .bim file.
+\* may be taken from the PLINK .bim file.

 In this case, please provide for each SNP information on strand, effect allele, effect allele frequency, and the information measures for imputation -- the information measure can be on the genotype level obtained once for a cohort rather than from phenotype-genotype regression through software such as SNPTEST.
 SNP and sample based